PoisotLab/ms_betacov_mapping/README.md

-characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021) may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021; Banerjee et al., 2020; Schneeberger et al., 2013), themselves likely to be driven by spatial effect, especially at the local scale -- bats, indeed, occupy a variety of environments.
+characteristics that allow bats to be better adapted to infection by emerging viruses (Gorbunova et al., 2020; Irving et al., 2021) may be related to a wide variety of diets (Jones et al., 2022; Moreno Santillán et al., 2021; Banerjee et al., 2020; Schneeberger et al., 2013; Muylaert et al., 2021), themselves likely to be driven by spatial effect, especially at the local scale -- bats, indeed, occupy a variety of environments.